-Through implementation of Claims edits, Molina's Claims payment system is designed to audit Claims concurrently, in order to detect and prevent paying Claims that are inappropriate.
+Through the implementation of Claims edits, Molina's Claim payment system is designed to audit Claims concurrently in order to detect and prevent paying Claims that are inappropriate.

-Molina has a pre-payment Claims auditing process that identifies frequent correct coding billing errors ensuring that Claims are coded appropriately according to State and Federal coding guidelines.
-Code edit relationships and edits are based on guidelines from specific State Medicaid Guidelines, Centers for Medicare & Medicaid Services (CMS), Federal CMS guidelines, AMA and published specialty specific coding rules.
-Code Edit Rules are based on information received from the National Physician Fee Schedule Relative File (NPFS), the Medically Unlikely Edit (MUE) table, the National Correct Coding Initiative (NCCI) files, Local Coverage Determination/National Coverage Determination (LCD/NCD) and State-specific policy manuals and guidelines as specified by a defined set of indicators in the Medicare Physician Fee Schedule Data Base (MPFSDB).
+Molina has a pre-payment Claim auditing process that identifies frequent correct coding billing errors ensuring that Claims are coded appropriately according to state and federal coding guidelines.
+Code edit relationships and edits are based on guidelines from specific state medicaid guidelines, federal CMS guidelines, American Medical Association (AMA) and published specialty-specific coding rules.
+Code edit rules are based on information received from the National Physician Fee Schedule Relative File (NPFS), the Medically Unlikely Edit (MUE) table, National Correct Coding Initiative (NCCI) files, Local Coverage Determination/National Coverage Determination (LCD/NCD) and state-specific policy manuals and guidelines as specified by a defined set of indicators in the Medicare Physician Fee Schedule Data Base (MPFSDB).

-Additionally, Molina may, at the request of a State program or at its own discretion, subject a Provider to prepayment reviews whereupon Provider is required to submit supporting source documents that justify an amount charged.
-Where no supporting documents are provided, or insufficient information is provided to substantiate a charge, the claim will be denied until such time that the Provider can provide sufficient accurate support.
+Additionally, Molina may, at the request of a state program or at its own discretion, subject a Provider to prepayment reviews whereupon the Provider is required to submit supporting source documents that justify an amount charged.
+Where no supporting documents are provided or insufficient information is provided to substantiate a charge, the Claim will be denied until such time that the Provider can provide sufficient accurate support.

-Post-payment Recovery Activities
+Post-payment recovery activities

-The terms expressed in this section of this Provider Manual are incorporated into the Provider Agreement, and are intended to supplement, rather than diminish, any and all other rights and remedies that may be available to Molina under the Provider Agreement or at Law or equity.
+The terms expressed in this section of this Provider Manual are incorporated into the Provider Agreement with Molina and are intended to supplement, rather than diminish, any and all other rights and remedies that may be available to Molina under the Provider Agreement with Molina or at law or equity.

-In the event of any inconsistency between the terms expressed here and any terms expressed in the Provider Agreement, the parties agree that Molina shall in its sole discretion exercise the terms that are expressed in the Provider Agreement, the terms that are expressed here, its rights under Law and equity, or some combination thereof.
+In the event of any inconsistency between the terms expressed here and any terms expressed in the Provider Agreement with Molina, the parties agree that Molina shall in its sole discretion exercise the terms that are expressed in the Provider Agreement with Molina, the terms that are expressed here, its rights under law and equity, or some combination thereof.

-Provider will provide Molina, governmental agencies and their representatives or agents, access to examine, audit, and copy any and all records deemed by Molina, in Molina's sole discretion, necessary to determine compliance with the terms of the Provider Agreement, including for the purpose of investigating potential fraud, waste and abuse.
-Documents and records must be readily accessible at the location where Provider provides services to any Molina Members.
-Auditable documents and records include, but are not limited to, medical charts; patient charts; billing records; and coordination of benefits information.
-Production of auditable documents and records must be provided in a timely manner, as requested by Molina and without charge to Molina.
-In the event Molina identifies fraud, waste or abuse, Provider agrees to repay funds or Molina may seek recoupment.
+The Provider will provide Molina, governmental agencies and their representatives or agents access to examine, audit and copy any and all records deemed by Molina, in Molina's sole discretion, necessary to determine compliance with the terms of the Provider Agreement with Molina, including for the purpose of investigating potential fraud, waste and abuse.
+Documents and records must be readily accessible at the location where the Provider provides services to any Molina Members.
+Auditable documents and records include but are not limited to medical charts, patient charts, billing records and coordination of benefits information.
+Production of auditable documents and records must be provided in a timely manner as requested by Molina and without charge to Molina.
+In the event Molina identifies fraud, waste or abuse, the Provider agrees to repay funds or Molina may seek recoupment.

-If a Molina auditor is denied access to Provider's records, all of the claims for which Provider received payment from Molina is immediately due and owing.
-If Provider fails to provide all requested documentation for any claim, the entire amount of the paid Claim is immediately due and owing.
-Molina may offset such amounts against any amounts owed by Molina to Provider.
-Provider must comply with all requests for documentation and records timely (as reasonably requested by Molina) and without charge to Molina.
-Claims for which Provider fails to furnish supporting documentation during the audit process are not reimbursable and are subject to chargeback.
+If a Molina auditor is denied access to the Provider's records, all of the Claims for which the Provider received payment from Molina is immediately due and owing.
+If the Provider fails to provide all requested documentation for any Claim, the entire amount of the paid Claim is immediately due and owing.
+Molina may offset such amounts against any amounts owed by Molina to the Provider.
+The Provider must comply with all requests for documentation and records timely (as reasonably requested by Molina) and without charge to Molina.
+Claims for which the Provider fails to furnish supporting documentation during the audit process are not reimbursable and are subject to charge-back.